 It comes with a combination of the DIGIC 7 image processor and 24.2MP APS-C CMOS sensor, which deliver fast camera performance and high sensitivity, which suits both images and videos.
 Secondly, it has a flexible ISO 100-25600 range, which can work in various lighting conditions.

-The processing capabilities also reduce noise, resulting in notable clarity and leads to a fast seven-fps continuous shooting rate.
+The processing capabilities also reduce noise, resulting in notable clarity and leading to a fast seven-fps continuous shooting rate.
 Additionally, it has a Full HD 1080p video recording and a commendable fast camera startup time.

 The processor also reduces interval times between each frame, giving a more efficient and intuitive shooting process.